François de Loys

-History
+De Loys's ape

-Between 1917–1920, de Loys and his men were searching for oil around the River Tarra and Rio Catatumbo at the Venezuela–Colombia border in South America (Bernard Heuvelmans, 1959).
-This mountainous region, the Sierra de Perijaa, was heavily forested, and that time was inhabited by the 'dangerous' "Motilone Indians".
+Between 1917 and 1920, de Loys and his men were searching for oil around the River Tarra and Río Catatumbo at the Venezuela–Colombia border in South America (Bernard Heuvelmans, 1959).
+This mountainous region, the Serranía del Perijá, was heavily forested, and that time was inhabited by the 'dangerous' Motilone Indians.

 One day, while de Loys and his crew were resting near the Tarra River deep in the jungle, two monkeys suddenly stepped out of the woods, screaming and shaking branches.
 They were holding onto bushes, walked upright, then broke off several branches, waving them like weapons.
 When the monkeys threw their own excrement at the terrified de Loys and his exhausted companions, they grabbed their guns and fired at the more aggressive-looking male, but killed the female.
 The male stepped aside, though wounded, and disappeared in the forest.

 Since de Loys and his people had never seen such large monkeys, he wanted to preserve the carcass.
 When de Loys finally returned home with the only remaining evidence, a picture which he had placed into his travel-notebook, he basically forgot about his encounter with the unknown monkeys.
-Years later his friend, French anthropologist George Montandon, flipped the pages of de Loys' notebook, and discovered the photo.Although Professor Montandon was familiar with most of the monkeys discovered to that date, he had never seen one like that in de Loys' picture.
+Years later, his friend – French anthropologist George Montandon – flipped the pages of de Loys' notebook and discovered the photo.Although Professor Montandon was familiar with most of the monkeys discovered to that date, he had never seen one like that in de Loys' picture.
 Montandon speculated that the large monkey in the picture was a very human-like creature.
 It had no tail.
 Its size, according to de Loys, was 4 ft., 5 in.
 It had 32 teeth.
-It had all the features like the anthropoids in the Old World have and, therefore, Montandon concluded, it must be an anthropoid ape.
+It had all the features that the anthropoids in the Old World have and, therefore, Montandon concluded, it must be an anthropoid ape.
 It would be the only ape native to the Americas — a so-called "missing link" between apes and humans.
 He asked de Loys for more details, calculated some measurements by estimating and comparing the size of the box with the body in the picture, and in 1929, convinced de Loys to tell the story to the Illustrated London News (Loys, 1929 op. cit.: Keith, 1929; Heuvelmans, 1959; Hill, 1962).
 Shortly thereafter, Montandon published his statement in the Journal de la Societe des Americanistes (Montandon, 1929a); then wrote another note which he presented at the French Academy of Sciences in Paris.
 (Montandon, 1929b).
 "Montandon went so far as to create a new genus Ameranthropoides for the reception of the new animal, giving it the specific name loysi in honour of its discoverer."
 (Hill, 1962).